 b) for 3GPP access, non-3GPP access or both when the UE is registered in the same PLMN for both accesses.

-The network shall release the PDU session context(s) over the indicated access(es), if any, for the UE locally and enter state 5GMM-DEREGISTERED-INITIATED.
+The AMF shall trigger the SMF to release the PDU session context(s) over the indicated access(es), if any, for the UE locally and enter state 5GMM-DEREGISTERED-INITIATED.

 Figure 5.5.2.3.1.1: Network-initiated de-registration procedure